MossyProgrammer/MossyProgrammer/README.md

-Hello and well met!
+### Hello and well met!
+I’m MossyProgrammer a.k.a Taylor Joseph!

-I’m MossyProgrammer aka Taylor Joseph!
-I am a budding programmer with an interest in homebrew and all manner of shenanigans and mischief.

 Graduate of Indiana Tech - B.A. in Computer Science (2023)
 <!---